Charged current induced electron-proton scattering and the axial vector form factor: Results and Discussion

-To show the dependence of the different parameterization of $g_{1}(Q^2)$ on the differential scattering cross section $\frac{d\sigma}{dQ^2}$, in Fig.~\ref{dsigma:gA}, we have presented the results of $\frac{d\sigma}{dQ^2}$ vs $Q^2$ at the three values of electron energies viz. $E_{e} =855$~MeV, 1.1~GeV, and 2.2~GeV, relevant for JLab and MAMI experiments, using the different parameterizations of $g_{1}(Q^2)$ like the dipole parameterization with $M_{A}=1.026$~GeV, $z$ expansion~\cite{MINERvA:2025ygc} for the MINERvA hydrogen, LQCD, deuterium, and combined hydrogen-LQCD fits, and the LQCD calculation by Chen and Roberts~\cite{Chen:2021guo, Chen:2022odn}.
-It may be noticed from the figure that the cross section is quite sensitive to the choice of $g_{1}(Q^2)$ at all values of $E_{e}$ and $Q^2$ considered in the present work.
+To show the dependence of the different parameterization of $g_{1}(Q^2)$ on the differential scattering cross section $\frac{d\sigma}{dQ^2}$, we have presented { in the left panel of Fig.~\ref{dsigma:gA}}, the results of $\frac{d\sigma}{dQ^2}$ vs $Q^2$ at { $E_{e} =1.1$~GeV}, relevant for { the JLab experiment}, using the different parameterizations of $g_{1}(Q^2)$ like the dipole parameterization with $M_{A}=1.026$~GeV, $z$ expansion~\cite{MINERvA:2025ygc} for the MINERvA hydrogen data, LQCD, deuterium data, and combined hydrogen-LQCD fits, and the LQCD calculation by Chen and Roberts~\cite{Chen:2021guo, Chen:2022odn}. { We have also studied the effect of $g_{1}(Q^2)$ on $\frac{d\sigma}{dQ^2}$ at other electron energies relevant for JLab and MAMI viz. $E_e=855$~MeV and 2.2~GeV, and the results are presented in Ref.~\cite{SM}.} It may be noticed from the { the left panel of Fig.~\ref{dsigma:gA}} that the cross section is quite sensitive to the choice of $g_{1}(Q^2)$ at all values of $E_{e}$ and $Q^2$ considered in the present work.
 Quantitatively, at $Q^2=1$~GeV$^{2}$ the results obtained with deuterium data fit are smaller than the the results obtained using the dipole parameterization by about 10\% at all values of electron energies.
-The results obtained using the $z$ expansion fit of the MINERvA data and combined MINERvA-LQCD are larger than the results obtained with the dipole parameterization by about 20\% and 45\%, respectively, at $Q^2=1$~GeV$^{2}$ for all values of $E_{e}$.
-The LQCD calculations by Chen and Roberts~\cite{Chen:2021guo, Chen:2022odn} yield the largest value of cross section as compared to the dipole parameterization, which is about 80\% at $Q^2=1$~GeV$^{2}$ for the values of $E_{e}$ considered in this work.
+The results obtained using the $z$ expansion fit of the MINERvA data and combined MINERvA-LQCD are larger than the results obtained with the dipole parameterization by about 20\% and 45\%, respectively, at $Q^2=1$~GeV$^{2}$.
+The LQCD calculations by Chen and Roberts~\cite{Chen:2021guo, Chen:2022odn} yield the largest value of cross section as compared to the dipole parameterization, which is about 80\% at $Q^2=1$~GeV$^{2}$.